-For most of my friends and I, buying cruelty-free makeup is a no-brainer.
+Buying cruelty-free makeup may be a no-brainer.
 Then last year I found out that the “cruelty-free” products I was using might not be cruelty free for children.

 As someone who survived a mental illness, I'm glad conversations around mental illness are beginning—especially for women in the world’s toughest places.